 If you’re like me, you love to have pretty nails.
 Nails are awesome!
-They allow you the freedom to constantly change your look, based on your mood, without the far larger commitment of say dying or cutting your hair.
-I wear different polishes all the time of all colors, including blue, pink, yellow and of course, all shades of pink and red.
+They allow you the freedom to constantly change your look, based on your mood, without the far larger commitment of say getting married or cutting your hair.
+I wear different polishes all the time of all colors, including blue, pink, yellow and of course, all shades of pink, and red.
 But we have to remember that nails are part of our skin and are porous.
 Nail polish can be toxic if you don’t use the right kind.

 Toxins in Nail Polish

 Nail polish frequently has three ingredients that are highly toxic, often called the “toxic trio.”
 In fact, a recent California investigation found that even some salon brands labeled “non-toxic” had these three ingredients, even though they weren’t listed on the label.
 What?!
 Sneaky!
 And super annoying, given the care many of us take to keep toxins out of our bodies and off our fingernails.
 The three dangerous chemicals found in nail polish include: